crowci/crow/docs/index.md

 Crow in contrast only uses containers and is hence operating-system agnostic, i.e. it does not matter which OS is running on the host which is executing the pipelines.

-With respect to well-known CI/CD providers, Crow is mostly comparable to [Circle CI](https://circleci.com/), which is also makeing use of a container-only approach.
+With respect to well-known CI/CD providers, Crow is mostly comparable to [Circle CI](https://circleci.com/), which is also making use of a container-only approach.

 ## Target audience